 The Awareness Raising Group

-Janet gave a presentation on the activities of the Awareness Raising group.
-This has been around for a long time, experience showing it to be more effective as a separate group from the co-ordinating group.
-The group has recently prepared a remit document which includes the task to ‘encourage sustainable choices and recruit new supporters and members’.
-The current members of the group are Ben Evens, Charles Jolly, Janet Miller and Jean Todd.
+Janet gave a presentation on the activities of the Awareness Raising group within Transition Buxton.
+The group has been around for a long time after experience showed it to be more effective as a separate group from the Co-ordinating group (Directors).
+The group has recently prepared a remit document which feature the task to ‘encourage sustainable choices and recruit new supporters and members’.
+The current members of the group are; Ben Evens, Charles Jolly, Janet Miller and Jean Todd and they’d love it if others wanted to join them.

-The group’s activities include:
+The group’s activities to date have included:

-Preparing leaflets and fliers (they are currently designing a new leaflet).
+Preparing and distributing leaflets and fliers (they are currently designing a new leaflet).

-Newsletters; these are distributed to libraries and waiting rooms etc. and put on the website
+Newsletters; these are distributed to libraries and waiting rooms etc., at events, and put on the website

 Preparing an E-bulletin which is sent to supporters about every 3 months